- Stunning sound for this WB Gold Label original with both sides finishing top of the pile — Triple Plus (A+++) sound throughout

 Steve Hoffman’s famous phrase is key here: we want to hear The Breath Of Life.
 If these three gifted singers don’t sound like living, breathing human beings standing across from you — left, right and center — toss your copy and buy this one, because that’s exactly what they sound like here.

 The TUBEY MAGIC of the midrange is practically off the scale.
 Until you hear it like this you really can’t even imagine it.
 It’s a bit shocking to hear each and every nuance of their singing reproduced so faithfully, sounding so much like live music.

-This is high-rez ’60s style; not phony and forced like so much of what passes for audiophile sound these days, but relaxed and real, as if the recording were doing its best to get out of the way of the music, not call attention to itself.
+This is high-resolution sound from the ’60s.
+It’s not phony and forced like so much of what passes for audiophile sound these days, but relaxed and real, as if the recording were doing its best to get out of the way of the music, not call attention to itself.
 This, to us, is the goal, the prize we must constantly strive to keep our eyes on.
 Find the music, leave the rest.